 SPRO -> IMG -> GRC -> Common Component Settings -> Integration Framework -> Create Connectors

-- Under Logon & Security maintain the details as shown below.
-User RFC_USER is a system user and is available in ECD system with S_RFC access.
+Under Logon & Security maintain the details as shown below.
+User “GRCSYSADM” is a system user which is available in S4HANA system with required authorizations.

 Maintain Connectors and Connection Types

-- Now our connector needs to be assigned connector group.
+Connector needs to be further assigned connector group.
 This is similar to logical system in GRC 5.3 where we group similar systems under one logical system.
-You can create your own connector group or else, when you activate BC sets for SOD rules automatically connector groups gets created in the system which were used in the SOD rules.
+You can create your own connector group or use the connector groups created in the system as part of BC sets activation.
 Then you can assign your connector to the connector group as shown below.